 Each member of the congregation nodded 'yes' to the assertion by the new Convert to the Cause.
-Starting with Dubois, then Wilson, then Buddy, then, after the thought had spread to everyone else, finally to Father Smith.
+Starting with Dubois, then Wilson, then Buddy, then, after the thought had spread to everyone else, finally Father Smith.

 "Right, Comrades," Smith said after deep reflection.
 He then looked up to the sky above the still present but now creaky roof.
 "Right, Father?"
-The man who, rightly or wrongly, provided a moral compass and, when possible, ethical mandates for the citizens of Blue River, including, truth be told, Kumar himself, waited for a reply from the Unseen Boss who he, on good days anyway, was more of a well meaning friend than a sadistic task master.
+Kumar waited for a reply from the Unseen Boss who he, on good days anyway, was more of a well meaning friend than a sadistic task master.